ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

 4  0.50   0.25      0   0.33      0    1.00
 ```

-These scores match the intuition that “killed” is the most important word in sentence four, and that sentence three is more about “sat” than any other sentence, and so on.
+These scores match the intuition that “killed” is a very important word.
 In addition to making some intuitive sense, scores like these tend to work well in classification tasks and so on.

 All we did was this: